cmuparlay/parlayhash/README.md

 #include "include/parlay_hash/unordered_map.h"
 ```

-Here are some comparisons of timings and memory usage compared to the
+Here are some comparisons of timings and memory usage to the
 most widely used open source concurrent hash tables.
 They are
 averages (geometric means) over a variety of work loads.
 The work loads and details on
-experiments are described further down.
+experiments are described below.

 | Hash Map | Memory | 1 thread | 16 threads | 128 threads | 128 insert |
 | - | - | - | - | - | - |